varias-io/standards/RFCs/RFC_2.md

 - Enhancement -> An improvement to existing functionality OR the developer experience
 - Feature -> A new feature
 - Help Wanted -> The assignee encountered an issue and need help
-- Housekeeping -> Something that keeps or makes the codebase clean(er)
+- Housekeeping -> Something not directly code related that keeps or makes the codebase clean(er)
 - Refactor -> A change to the codebase with no impact on the current behaviour

 ## Drawbacks